Alberta Highway 1: History

 A review of historical Alberta Official Road Maps shows that Highway 1 was numbered Highway 2 prior to 1941 (while Highway 2 as it is known today was numbered Highway 1 prior to 1941).

 Exit numbering along Highway 1 began in 2005.
 As of March 2010, only the stretch of Highway 1 between Banff National Park and Calgary had been assigned exit numbers.

 Between 1964 and 1972, a completely new route from Calgary to Canmore was built.
-The route included new overpasses, bridges, the Canmore Bypass, and 4-lane divided highway.
+The route included new overpasses, bridges, the Canmore Bypass, and a four-lane divided highway.
 In 1976, Parks Canada began twinning Highway 1 through Banff National Park, with the highway twinned to Banff by 1985 and to Castle Junction by 1997.
 Twinning of the 33.5 km section between Castle Junction and the British Columbia border was completed in 2014, with the final 8.5 km of Highway 1 between Lake Louise and the British Columbia border opening to traffic on June 12 of that year.
 Between 1973 and 1990 the highway was twinned from Calgary to the Saskatchewan Border.

 Future

-Alberta Transportation has long term, conceptual plans for Highway 1 to have a phased upgrade to a freeway standard within its area of jurisdiction (outside Banff National Park and Calgary city limits).
+Alberta Transportation has long-term, conceptual plans for Highway 1 to have a phased upgrade to a freeway standard within its area of jurisdiction (outside Banff National Park and Calgary city limits).
 Currently, areas that have been studied are a proposed interchange located between Garden Road and Conrich Road, Rainbow Road near Chestermere, and Highway 36 near Brooks.
 There is not timeline for construction of these interchanges.

 Strathmore

 Alberta Transportation has plans for a bypass around the Town of Strathmore.
-Initial proposals included a realignment northwest of Gleichen, continuing west to run south of Eagle Lake and then continuing northwest where it will rejoined the existing alignment near Cheadle, between Highway 24 and Strathmore, as well as a link to the Highway 22X corridor.
+Initial proposals included a realignment northwest of Gleichen, continuing west to run south of Eagle Lake and then continuing northwest where it will rejoin the existing alignment near Cheadle, between Highway 24 and Strathmore, as well as a link to the Highway 22X corridor.
 The final proposal is a more scaled back realignment around Strathmore to the south, bypassing approximately 8 km of existing Highway 1, and the right-of-way is currently designated as Highway 1X.
 There is no timeline for construction.